royfrancis/staticrypt/MIGRATING.md

 ### Breaking changes

+3.x works with WebCrypto exclusively, which is only available on HTTPS and localhost.
+If you need access to the file over HTTP, you'll need to stay on 2.x.

+The minimum node version is now 16.
+If you need to stay on a lower number, you'll need to stay on 2.x and use the cryptoJS engine.

 #### The CLI

 When encrypting `secret.html`, the CLI will now create a folder with your encrypted file `encrypted/secret.html`.
 It will not create a `secret_encrypted.html` file anymore.